-For the three months ended June 30, 2019, revenue was \$21.5 million compared with \$18.9 million for the comparable period in 2018.
-The increase is largely attributable to a 13% increase in the Attributable Gold Equivalent Ounces sold.
+For the three months ended September 30, 2019, revenue was \$25.8 million compared with \$17.3 million for the comparable period in 2018.
+The increase is largely attributable to a 21% increase in the Attributable Gold Equivalent Ounces sold and a 23% increase in the average realized gold price per attributable ounce.
 In particular, the increase in revenue was driven by:

-- A \$3.7 million increase in sales revenue attributable to the Yamana Silver stream largely driven by an increase in the number of silver ounces sold.
-In April 2019, Sandstorm received its first silver delivery from Yamana's Cerro Moro Mine.
-This delivery, which amounted to 300,000 silver ounces, represented the maximum quarterly amount under the stream agreement; and - A \$1.0 million increase in sales revenue from the Ming Mine largely driven by an increase of 763 gold ounces sold.
-The increase is largely attributed to the timing of sales;
+- A \$3.8 million increase in sales revenue attributable to the Yamana silver stream largely driven by an increase in the number of silver ounces sold.
+In July 2019, Sandstorm received its second quarterly silver delivery from Yamana's Cerro Moro Mine.
+This delivery, which amounted to 300,000 silver ounces, represented the maximum quarterly amount under the stream agreement; - 7 A \$2.1 million increase in sales revenue from the Santa Elena mine largely driven by an increase of approximately 1,015 gold ounces sold.
+The increase is partly attributed to the timing of sales and higher gold grades from the mine's Main Vein; - A \$1.5 million increase in royalty revenue attributable to the Aurizona Mine which commenced commercial production in July 2019; and - A \$0.9 million increase in revenue attributable to the Company's Other Royalties.
+This increase is partly attributable to the commencement of production on several mineral concessions which are subject to the Company's underlying royalties.